Counterexamples to Fujita's conjecture on surfaces in positive characteristic: Introduction

-Our construction is a generalization of Raynaud's construction (\cite{Ra78, Mu13}).
-As known to experts, comparing with the case in characteristic zero, one disadvantage in dealing with Conjecture~\ref{Fujita-conj} or Question~\ref{Que: main} is that Kodaira type vanishing fails in characteristic $p>0$, say, for Raynaud surfaces (\cite{Ra78, Mu13}).
-So we firstly checked Conjecture~\ref{Fujita-conj} for Raynaud surfaces and had already discovered examples violating Conjecture \ref{Fujita-conj}, but for Raynaud surfaces we also find there exist a bound $M(p)$ relying on $p$ such that for $m\ge M(p)$, the linear system $\cO_S(K_S + mA)$ is very ample.
-As a result, Raynaud surfaces alone do not give a negative answer to Question~\ref{Que: main}.
-Then inspired by these examples, we manage to generalize the Raynaud surface to a new kind of surface $S$ (cf. Section~\ref{Sec: a generalization of Raynaud surface}) as required in Theorem~\ref{thm-main}.
+The surface $S$ in Theorem~\ref{thm-main} is a generalization of the so-called Raynaud's surface (\cite{Ra78, Mu13}).
+As is known to experts, comparing with the case in characteristic zero, one disadvantage in dealing with Conjecture~\ref{Fujita-conj} is the failure of Kodaira type vanishing in positive characteristic\footnote{However, Murayama's opinion that `the failure of Kodaira-type vanishing is not the main obstacle to Fujita's conjecture' seems right \cite[Principal~1.6]{Ma19}.
+For instance, as Chen \cite{Ch19} claimed, Fujita's conjecture holds for quasi-elliptic surfaces while Kodaira's vanishing fails on these surfaces \cite{Ra78,Zhe17}.}.
+In history, Raynaud's surface is the first counterexample to Kodaira's vanishing (\cite{Ra78}).
+So we firstly checked Conjecture~\ref{Fujita-conj} for Raynaud's surfaces, and with a non-trivial observation we actually discovered that Conjecture~\ref{Fujita-conj} already fails for some special Raynaud's surfaces provided the characteristic $p$ is large.
+To obtain examples for all primes, we made a `passage from $p$ to $q=p^n$' generalization of Raynaud's surfaces to obtain the final example (cf. \S~\ref{Sec: a generalization of Raynaud's surface}) as required in Theorem~\ref{thm-main}.